 Do you find that After Effects keeps crashing, shutting down, or failing to render or export?
 You’re not the only one.
-There’s nothing more frustrating than not being able just to get your project finished because After Effects keeps shutting itself down.
+There’s nothing more frustrating than not being able just to get your project finished because After Effects keeps shutting down.
 There could be any number of reasons why this might be the case, so check out the troubleshooting tips below and bring some pleasure back into your workflow.

-Tips to Stop After Effects from Crashing
+Top 8 Fixes to Stop Common After Effects Crashes

 1. Update Your Software

 This is an easy one.
-It takes no time or expertise at all to update your software, and it could be a perfect fix.
+It takes no time or expertise at all to update your software, and it could be a perfect fix!
 The purpose of software updates is for developers to fix bugs and mistakes in their software.
 Adobe regularly releases updates to keep everything ticking over, and it may be that if your version is After Effects is out of date, you’re simply working with something Adobe has already fixed in an update.
 To do this:

 - Go to your Creative Cloud Application Manager.